icon

 The resulting necklaces can be very whimsical, artistic and beautiful.
 Due to the endless variety of color combinations and overtones, Multi-color Tahitian Pearl Necklaces are as unique as their owner - no two are ever exactly the same.

-Pearl Colors: Multi-Color South Sea Pearls
+Multicolor South Sea Pearls

-Multi-color South Sea Pearl Necklaces are traditionally mixes of White and Golden South Sea pearls.
+Multicolor South Sea Pearl Necklaces are traditionally mixes of White and Golden South Sea pearls.

-Occasionally these Multi-color necklaces are mixed with Tahitians or even pastel Pink or Lavender Freshwater pearls for added whimsy or dramatic flair.
+Occasionally these Multicolor necklaces are mixed with Tahitians or even pastel Pink or Lavender Freshwater pearls for added whimsy or dramatic flair.

-Pearl Colors: Multi-Color Freshwater Pearls
+Multicolor Freshwater Pearls

 Freshwater Multi-color necklaces and bracelets feature a mix of White, Lavender and Pink or Peach pearls.